• Skip to primary navigation

 Jump to Recipe Print Recipe

-Sesame Spiral Pie Cookies are crunchy on the outside and chewy on the inside with delicately sweet nutty roasted black sesame seed paste or tahini rolled in simple pie pastry and dipped in toasted sesame seeds.
+Decadent Sesame Pie Swirl Cookies are crunchy on the outside and chewy on the inside.
+To save time, we used store bough pie crust to make this easy pinwheel cookie is just 30 minutes.
+The perfect teatime treat to celebrate Chinese New Year.
+Sweet nutty roasted black sesame seed paste is rolled up in pre-made pie crust and dipped in toasted sesame seeds.

-How would you like to have a delicious cookie on your table for Chinese New Year or any time of the year in less than 30 minutes?
+How would you like to have a delicious cookie on your table in less than 30 minutes?

 I thought you might like that.
-Not only is this sesame spiral pie cookies recipe a breeze to make, they are only lightly sweet and could easily be grabbed for those quick and easy breakfasts on the run.
+Not only are these swirl cookies recipe a breeze to make, they are only lightly sweet.

 Chinese New Year Festivities

 Chinese New Year is right around the corner and is one of the biggest holidays here in Asia.
 In Hong Kong, there is a hustle and bustle in the air.
-Everyone is heading to the flower markets to decorate their homes and putting up Fa Chun (which are little red wave signs to bring good luck and fortune to your home in the new year).
+Everyone is heading to the flower markets to decorate their homes.
+Putting up Fa Chun (which are little red wave signs) bring good luck and fortune to your home in the new year.

 Many are going to the temples to predict their fortune and meditate.
-Everyone is busy cleaning, organizing and buying their ingredients to make some delicious treats to celebrate their time with family and friends in this year of the monkey.
-Healthy World Cuisine has written an overview of some of the traditions, customs and foods celebrated in Chinese New Year as a part of the VRAI Magazine HERE.
+Everyone is busy cleaning, organizing and buying their ingredients to make some delicious treats.
+Check out our post on VRAI Magazine to learn more about some of the traditions, customs and foods celebrated in Chinese New Year.

 Chinese New Year Red Decorations for the front door.

-One of my favorite ways of celebrating Chinese New Year here in Hong Kong is to view the fireworks and of course have friends over for Chinese Tea and little sweet and savory treats and biscuits.
-How beautiful would these sesame spiral pie cookies look on your cookie platter?!
+One of my favorite ways of celebrating Chinese New Year here in Hong Kong is to view the fireworks.
+We also enjoy having friends over to enjoy tranquil lemon ginger tea and little sweet and savory treats and biscuits.
+How beautiful would these sesame pie swirl cookies look on your cookie platter?!
 Be sure to check our our 10 Fun and Easy Chinese New Year Recipes for more inspiration.

-Most often the little sweet and savory treats that are shared during Chinese New Year in Hong Kong are deep fried and although very delicious, I wanted to make something baked and only delicately sweet as that is more the trend here in Asia.
-Sesame seeds, especially black sesame seeds, are thought to bring prosperity in the New Year so these Sesame spiral pie cookies are sure to be a favorite.
+Most often the little treats that shared during Chinese New Year celebration are deep fried.
+Although very delicious, I wanted to make something baked and only delicately sweet.
+Sesame seeds, especially black sesame seeds, are thought to bring prosperity in the New Year.
+These sesame pinwheel cookies are sure to be a favorite.

 Cookie getting rolled in the sesame seeds ready to be baked.